PDXbaap/docs/development-guide-deploy-contract.md

 </dependency>
 ```

-### 2. PDX BaaP provides a simple class for provisioning, start, stop and de-provisioning of smart contracts.
+### 2. Deploy, start, stop & remove

-Note that PDX BaaP employs lay-loading mode on smart contracts.
-The deployer can manually start it or it'll auto-started on executing first TX
+PDX BaaP provides a simple class for provisioning, start, stop and de-provisioning of smart contracts.
+Note that PDX BaaP employs lazy-loading mode on smart contracts.
+The deployer can manually start it or it'll auto-started on executing first TX.

-Refer to class `ChaincodeDeploy.class` and the following code excerpt:
+Please refer to class `ChaincodeDeploy.class` and the following code excerpt for details:

-#### Provision
+#### Deploy

 ```java
 private static void deploy(BlockchainDriver driver, String chaincode, String version, String jarPath) throws Exception {